GomerX/scripts/README.md

 None of them are amazing, but these are things that I got tired of doing by hand so I made a script.

-There would actually be scripts here, but the Vineyard firewall that blocks git traffic (over ssh and HTTPS).
+There would actually be scripts here, but the Vineyard firewall blocks git traffic (over ssh and HTTPS).